-INFORMATION FOR STUDENTS USING VOCATIONAL REHABILITATION AND EMPLOYMENT BENEFITS (CH31) OR POST-9/11 GI BILL® (CH33)
+INFORMATION FOR STUDENTS USING VETERAN READINESS AND EMPLOYMENT BENEFITS (CH31) OR POST-9/11 GI BILL® (CH33)

-A student using Vocational Rehabilitation and Employment benefits (CH 31) or Post-9/11 GI Bill® (CH 33) will be allowed to enroll in and attend courses and access campus facilities while the campus awaits payment for tuition and fees from the VA.
+A student using Veteran Readiness and Employment benefits (CH 31) or Post-9/11 GI Bill® (CH 33) will be allowed to enroll in and attend courses and access campus facilities while the campus awaits payment for tuition and fees from the VA.
 While awaiting receipt of funds from the VA, College of the Canyons will not impose any penalty, charge late fees or require an eligible student to borrow additional funds to cover tuition or fees.
 This waiting period begins the date the student provides appropriate documentation and continues either until funds are received from the VA or until 90 days after the School Certifying Official has certified the student's enrollment for tuition and fees.
+The VA will only pay for in-state tuition and fees.
+If a student is considered a nonresident, it is their responsibility to update their residency status or pay any out-of-state fees not covered by the VA.